citp/privacy-policy-historical/n/no/nor/northlight-images.co.uk.md

 ### Contact details :

 Northlight Images, 86 Harrow Road Leicester, Leicestershire, UK.
-LE3 0JW ([Maps](https://web.archive.org/web/20080615165432id_/http%3A//www.northlight-images.co.uk/contact_us.html "Where we are and how best to contact us about our professional commercial photography")) Telephone +44 116 291 9092 You can e-mail us:
+LE3 0JW ([Maps](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/contact_us.html "Where we are and how best to contact us about our professional commercial photography")) Telephone +44 116 291 9092 You can e-mail us:
 [](mailto:bw@northlight-images.co.uk)

 * * *

 _Other areas of our site that may be of interest..._

-_**NEW** \-- Create your own customised A3 size wall calendar from a choice of 90 of Keith's images.
-Choose your own images for your own [**custom printed calendar**](https://web.archive.org/web/20080615165432id_/http%3A//www.northlight-images.co.uk/calendar.html) \- 12 months starting any month of the year - many all new images not yet in our main gallery._
+_You can create your own customised A3 size wall calendar from a choice of 90 of Keith's images.
+Pick your own images for your own[ **custom printed calendar**](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/calendar.html) \- 12 months starting any month of the year.
+There are even more images in the updated [**gallery**](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/gallery.html)_

-[**Digital Black and White**](https://web.archive.org/web/20080615165432id_/http%3A//www.northlight-images.co.uk/article_pages/digital_black_and_white.html).
-Keith was recently interviewed about digital black and white photography for a magazine article.
-We have an expanded version here covering some of his thoughts, techniques and tips for those thinking of trying black and white.

-As well as our [**Commercial Photography**](https://web.archive.org/web/20080615165432id_/http%3A//www.northlight-images.co.uk/commercial_photo_services.html "Commercial photography services in the UK from Northlight Images") services and [**Training**](https://web.archive.org/web/20080615165432id_/http%3A//www.northlight-images.co.uk/teach.html "Photography training for your business") there is a growing collection of photography [**Articles**](https://web.archive.org/web/20080615165432id_/http%3A//www.northlight-images.co.uk/features.html "Articles about photography") and [**Reviews**](https://web.archive.org/web/20080615165432id_/http%3A//www.northlight-images.co.uk/reviews.html "Reviews of photography related equipment and software") on the site aimed at helping you get the best out of your own photography.
-We also have a growing collection of [**Photography related information and links**](https://web.archive.org/web/20080615165432id_/http%3A//www.northlight-images.co.uk/links.html "collection of useful resources and information about photography") that we hope you find useful.
+[**Digital Black and White**](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/article_pages/digital_black_and_white.html).
+Based on an interview Keith gave to a magazine article about digital black and white photography.
+We have an expanded two part version covering some of his thoughts, techniques and tips for those interested in a digital approach to black and white.
+There is a growing collection of photography [**Articles**](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/features.html "Articles about photography") and [**Reviews**](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/reviews.html "Reviews of photography related equipment and software") on the site aimed at helping you get the best out of your own photography.

+_If you've found the information on the site of use, then please consider buying your Amazon purchases (any kinds of items) through this link to[Amazon.com items](http://www.amazon.com/b?%5Fencoding=UTF8&site-redirect=&node=13900861&tag=northligimage-20&linkCode=ur2&camp=1789&creative=9325) or (in the UK) [Amazon.co.uk items](http://www.amazon.co.uk/b?%5Fencoding=UTF8&site-redirect=&node=560834&tag=northlightima-21&linkCode=ur2&camp=1634&creative=6738)_

+ _It won't save extra money we're afraid, but it will help in the running of the site, and we'd really appreciate it.._.

+Northlight Images is based in the UK and supplies [**Commercial Photography**](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/commercial_photo_services.html "Commercial photography services in the UK from Northlight Images") services, [**Training**](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/teach.html "Photography training for your business") and [**Consultancy.**](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/leicester_colour_management.html) Tel +44 116 2919092

-New site features and some of Keith Cooper's latest work are always covered in the [**What's New**](https://web.archive.org/web/20080615165432id_/http%3A//www.northlight-images.co.uk/whats_new.html "all the latest pphotography articles, news and reviews on the site") page.
+New site features are always covered on the [**What's New**](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/whats_new.html "all the latest pphotography articles, news and reviews on the site") page.

 Visiting Leicester or wondering where it is?
-We have [**views from the Leicester traffic cameras**](https://web.archive.org/web/20080615165432id_/http%3A//www.northlight-images.co.uk/cameras.html "Leicester Traffic camera views").
+We have [**views from the Leicester traffic cameras**](https://web.archive.org/web/20081216012431id_/http%3A//www.northlight-images.co.uk/cameras.html "Leicester Traffic camera views").